 The Company has factoring agreements in Europe and Singapore with financial institutions to sell 100% and 90% of certain accounts receivable, respectively, on a non-recourse basis.
 These transactions are treated as sales and are accounted for as reductions in accounts receivable because the agreements transfer effective control over and risk related to the receivables to the buyer.
 The Company has no continuing involvement in the transferred receivables, other than collection and administrative responsibilities and, once sold, the accounts receivable are no longer available to satisfy creditors in the event of bankruptcy.
-The Company derecognized \$36 million and \$233 million of accounts receivable under these factoring agreements as of March 31, 2021 and December 31, 2020, respectively.
+The Company derecognized \$69 million and \$230 million of accounts receivable under these factoring agreements for the three months ended March 31, 2022 and twelve months ended December 31, 2021, respectively, and collected \$100 million and \$185 million of accounts receivable sold under these factoring agreements during the same periods.